tanaka-lusengo/tanaka-dev-portfolio/README.md

 ## Technologies

-TopBoy eCommerce uses a number of technoloies to work:
+My Portfolio site uses a number of technoloies to work:

 - [React js]
+- [JavaScript]
 - [Sass]
-- [JavaScript]

 ## Setup / Installation

-You can find the deployed site on: TBC
+You can find the deployed site on: https://www.tanakalusengo.dev/

 alternatively to use on your local machine: